Bar-Levi/CareerAgent/README.md

 </p>

 # CareerAgent
-CareerAgent is a multi-tier application designed to streamline job-seeking processes using a **Node.js Express backend**, a **React frontend**, and a **Python AI server**.
+CareerAgent is a multi-tier application designed to streamline job-seeking processes using a **Node.js Express backend** and a **React frontend**.
 This project demonstrates the integration of modern web and AI technologies to deliver a robust and efficient solution.

 ---